-YOU’VE BEEN LEARNING ABOUT FREEDOM OF SPEECH IN YOUR HISTORY CLASS.
+SAM IS LEARNING ABOUT FREEDOM OF SPEECH IN HISTORY CLASS.

 Have your students take this challenge and make their case!
 To begin, send your students to this website with this challenge’s code.

 Freedom of speech is the right to express your opinions publicly without the government interfering.
-It is protected by the First Amendment to the Constitution.
+This right is protected by the First Amendment to the Constitution.